 It wasn’t the smoothest of beginnings.
 “I’ve been learning as I go, you know, and –” she pauses, “I still have much to learn.”
 She’s learned, for example, that most Bosnian women are taught a fetus is not alive until they can feel it kicking, something that may not happen until as late as 25 weeks.
 She’s learned the fertility rates of the Balkan region have declined so drastically that some governments now offer financial incentives for women to have more children.
 And she’s learned that in public hospitals, the doors that lead to abortion procedures and those that open to birthing wings are right across from each other, making the distance between life and death about ten feet.

-And that was the key for every Voice for Life volunteer: whether through conversation or personal experience, they knew abortion was more common than the surrounding culture cared to admit.
+And that was the key for every volunteer: whether through conversation or personal experience, they knew abortion was more common than the surrounding culture cared to admit.
 “Every woman that I met has had an abortion,” says Ashley, a worker from another city, “and that was shocking to me at first.”
 Like Jenny, she didn’t move to the Balkans to start a pro-life ministry, but she also couldn’t walk away once she discovered the breadth of the issue.
 Everywhere she turned – her church, the local mosque, even her hair salon – she met women who had either already experienced or were considering abortion.

 Some of these abortions happened as a result of pregnancies out of wedlock, but most of them, Ashley discovered, had a more glaringly simple cause: a lack of birth control.
 Most women getting abortions were wives and mothers who didn’t have access to birth control and simply didn’t think they could feed one more mouth.
 Furthermore, they were women whose doctors told them what was growing in their womb was not a child but “just a tissue”, and therefore aborting it was a nonissue.
 “They are not given information um, about anything,” explains Jenny, “and in fact, the information they do have, the doctor's say it's not a life until you feel movement.”
-As they learned more about the problem, the women at Voice for Life realized if they were to do this well, they needed to start in the realm of education.
+As they learned more about the problem, the women at the pro-life initiative realized if they were to do this well, they needed to start in the realm of education.

 They began gathering brochures, books, even maternity calendars and translating them into Bosnian.
 Anytime they encountered a woman considering abortion, they sat with her and went over the materials, giving her a different perspective than the one she had been brought up in.
 At the same time, they started setting their sights on a bigger prize: one of the largest government run pharmacy chains.
 “We weren’t sure if they would take, uh, you know materials,” explains Ana, “because they also sell like, abortion pills.”
 But they decided to ask them to take the brochures anyway, which eventually led them to the offices of some of the top managers.
 Instead of turning them away, the people behind the big desks listened to them and immediately said, “Feel free, please...whatever you do, not only this but any kind of, like your future work or, we are willing to help.”
 Ana was stunned, “God really, he open door.”